kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 #### Use for MultiKueue

-The `managed-by` label is going to be added by a dedicated MultiKueue webhook for Jobs created by users, and the Jobs remain suspended until ready to run.
+The "managed-by" label is going to be added by a dedicated MultiKueue webhook for Jobs created by users, and the Jobs remain suspended until ready to run.
 Once the job is ready to run its mirror copy is created on a selected worker cluster.
-Note that the mirror copy differs from the Job on the management cluster as it does not have the `managed-by` label (removed), and will have different UIDs.
+Note that the mirror copy differs from the Job on the management cluster as it does not have the "managed-by" label (removed), and will have different UIDs.

 When the job is running it is unsuspended (both on the management and the worker